 Drogo the Malamute is the largest, the strongest, and the most Game of Thrones like character that we have on our team.
 Newly introduced to this sport, this gentle beast has taken to it like a natural and is in training for lead position.

-The last of our additions to our training teams this year, Georgia the malamute blew us away over time with her dedication to learning the sport.
+Georgia the malamute has blown us away over time with her dedication to learning the sport.
 Apprehensive at first, she now shines as one of our strongest and most enthusiastic pullers who made it through her 400km of training to join our teams.